Monetization

 Monetary value of margin (USD/month)

-Final monthly price (USD/month)
+Final monthly API price (USD/month)

 Excess usage